Skip to main content

 Check what else is going on

 Your young person may be using vaping to distract from negative feelings.
 Gently over time explore what is causing stress.
 Is it bullying, feeling overwhelmed with school demands or social pressures?
-It is very important to encourage they seek support to solve the underlying stressor and develop stress management skills.
+It is very important to encourage they seek support to address the underlying cause(s) of stress and develop stress management skills.
 Your GP is a great resource for not only support with vaping, but also for linking in with mental health supports.

 Encourage seeking support